pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 (NULL, 'Personal', NULL)
 ```

-This will generate a SQL error because the "position" column was declared as "NOT NULL", and so this
+This will generate a SQL error because the "position" column was declared as `NOT NULL`, and so this
 record will not properly synchronize to devices running a newer version of the app.

-The fix is to allow for inserting "NULL" values into "NOT NULL" columns by using the default of the
+The fix is to allow for inserting `NULL` values into `NOT NULL` columns by using the default of the
 column.
 This can be done like so:

 ```sql